sapegin/washingcode-book/manuscript/book.md

 }
 ```

-There’s 120 lines between the first condition and it’s `else` block.
+There are 120 lines between the first condition and it’s `else` block.
 And the main return value is somewhere inside three levels of conditions.

 Let’s untangle this spaghetti monster: